-- (2) Includes all gross derivative asset and liability balances irrespective of whether they are transacted under a master netting agreement or whether Nomura has obtained sufficient evidence of enforceability of the master netting agreement.
-As of March 31, 2018, the gross balance of derivative assets and derivative liabilities which are not documented under master netting agreements or are documented under master netting agreements for which Nomura has not yet obtained sufficient evidence of enforceability was ¥150 billion and ¥276 billion, respectively.
-As of March 31, 2019, the gross balance of such derivative assets and derivative liabilities was ¥277 billion and ¥374 billion, respectively. - (3) Represents amounts offset through counterparty netting of derivative assets and liabilities as well as cash collateral netting against net derivatives under master netting and similar agreements for which Nomura has obtained sufficient evidence of enforceability in accordance with ASC 815.
-As of March 31, 2018, Nomura offset a total of ¥1,201 billion of cash collateral receivables against net derivative liabilities and ¥1,838 billion of cash collateral payables against net derivative assets.
-As of March 31, 2019, Nomura offset a total of ¥1,259 billion of cash collateral receivables against net derivative liabilities and ¥1,626 billion of cash collateral payables against net derivative assets. - (4) Net derivative assets and net derivative liabilities are generally reported within Trading assets and private equity investments-Trading assets and Trading liabilities, respectively in the consolidated balance sheet.
+- (1) Includes the amount of embedded derivatives bifurcated in accordance with ASC 815. - (2) Includes all gross derivative asset and liability balances irrespective of whether they are transacted under a master netting agreement or whether Nomura has obtained sufficient evidence of enforceability of the master netting agreement.
+As of March 31, 2019, the gross balance of derivative assets and derivative liabilities which are not documented under master netting agreements or are documented under master netting agreements for which Nomura has not yet obtained sufficient evidence of enforceability was ¥277 billion and ¥374 billion, respectively.
+As of March 31, 2020, the gross balance of such derivative assets and derivative liabilities was ¥1,013 billion and ¥1,046 billion, respectively. - (3) Represents amounts offset through counterparty netting of derivative assets and liabilities as well as cash collateral netting against net derivatives under master netting and similar agreements for which Nomura has obtained sufficient evidence of enforceability in accordance with ASC 815.
+As of March 31, 2019, Nomura offset a total of \(\frac{\pmathbf{\text{\text{1}}}}{1}\),259 billion of cash collateral receivables against net derivative liabilities and \(\frac{\pmathbf{\text{\tex{ - (4) Net derivative assets and net derivative liabilities are generally reported within Trading assets and private equity investments-Trading assets and Trading liabilities, respectively in the consolidated balance sheet.
 Bifurcated embedded derivatives are reported within Short-term borrowings or Long-term borrowings depending on the maturity of the underlying host contract. - (5) Represents amounts which are not permitted to be offset on the face of the consolidated balance sheets in accordance with ASC 210-20 and ASC 815 but which provide Nomura with a legally enforceable right of offset in the event of counterparty default.
 Amounts relating to derivative and collateral agreements where Nomura has not yet obtained sufficient evidence of enforceability of such offsetting rights are excluded.
-As of March 31, 2018, a total of ¥167 billion of cash collateral receivables and ¥391 billion of cash collateral payables, including amounts reported in the table, have not been offset against net derivatives.
-As of March 31, 2019, a total of ¥140 billion of cash collateral receivables and ¥407 billion of cash collateral payables, including amounts reported in the table, have not been offset against net derivatives. - (6) During the year ended March 31, 2018, the rules of a specific central clearing house were amended such that daily variation margin payments and receipts against specific types of derivative now legally represent partial settlement of the derivative rather than margin.
-These payments and receipts are accounted for as partial settlement of the derivative rather than cash collateral.
-In addition, due to the changes in our accounting policy which Nomura adopted on April 1, 2018, certain reclassifications of previously reported amounts have been made to conform to the current year presentation.
-Please refer to Note 1.
-"Summary of accounting policies" for further details.
+As of March 31, 2019, a total of ¥140 billion of cash collateral receivables and ¥407 billion of cash collateral payables, including amounts reported in the table, have not been offset against net derivatives.
+As of March 31, 2020, a total of ¥374 billion of cash collateral receivables and ¥540 billion of cash collateral payables, including amounts reported in the table, have not been offset against net derivatives.